 B. Management of compartments Sections B9 - B16 B9.
-Folly Meadow - 2.04 hectares
+Folly Meadow (inc. Scrub Triangle) - 2.04 hectares Description.

-Description.

 9.1 Boundaries:The eastern boundary is the main line railway, the East Suffolk Line.
 The western boundary is a heavily grazed pony field and its access track off Quay Street.
 The southern boundary is the New Reach.